scperkins/EJEHardenberg.github.io/public/writing/political/gamer-gate.md

 Not just women.
 Not just the battles they pick and choose.
 The representation they want, is not what the gaming media shows.
 I don't think I've seen a bigger example of how it doesn't than the way this whole thing has been treated.
 The way [#NotYourShield tag blew up] is not just a PR move.
-It's because the anyone willing to take the bait of arguing with Zoe and her followers are immediately attacked as being male, white, basement nerds who should be castrated.
+It's because anyone willing to take the bait of arguing with Zoe and her followers are immediately attacked as being male, white, basement nerds who should be castrated.